 • Example: While parked by the side of the George Washington Parkway, a Park Police Officer notices that nearly all vehicles on the road are exceeding the posted speed limit.
 Although each such vehicle is committing an infraction that would legally justify a stop, the officer may not use a listed characteristic as a factor in deciding which motorists to pull over.
-Likewise, the officer may not use a listed characteristic in deciding which detained motorists to ask to consent to a search of their vehicles.
+Likewise, the officer may not use a listed characteristic to ask to consent to a search of their vehicles.